 - "Tropical Plant Zone" - a potential tropical-themed level, likely Tropical Sun

-- "Olympus" - a potential Greek or water based, or shrine-like level, likely Aquatic Ruin Zone or Blue Ocean
+- "Olympus" - a potential Greek or water based, or shrine-like level, possibly Aquatic Ruin Zone, Hidden Palace Zone, or Blue Ocean

 Yasuhara's plans here are very early, likely debuting before any meaningful development work had begun on the game.
 The concept is believed to have been dropped prior to the game's public announcement, but these initial plans still shaped the final product.
 For example, Hill Top Zone contains volcanoes and dinosaur enemies, something usually associated with the distant past, and graphics are shared with Emerald Hill Zone, its present counterpart.